ekhh/anki-spell-checker/README.md

 2. Select your preferred languages from the list and click on the `Enable` button.
 3. If the selected items turn green, the dictionaries were processed successfully.

-You may disable the spell checker for certain dictionaries by clicking the `Disable` button after you have selected them.
+To exclude a word from being checked, select the `Ignore` option in the context menu.
+You may also disable the spell checker for certain dictionaries by clicking the `Disable` button after you have selected them.

 > [!TIP]
-> To exclude a word from the spell checker permanently, select the *Add to dictionary* option in the context menu.
+> To remove a word that you have previously ignored, navigate to `Tools` > `Add-ons` > `Anki Spell Checker` > `Config` > `Ignored Words` and remove it from `personal.txt`.
+You must `Compile` the changes and restart Anki to apply the configuration.

 #### Advanced